Anu (film)

-Anu is a 2009 Kannada language thriller Suspense film starring Pooja Gandhi in the lead role.
-It is directed by Shivaganapathi and produced by Balu.
-Background music is composed by music director Shekar Chandra.
-This is a remake of the Telugu film Anasuya, which was directed by Ravi Babu, with Bhoomika Chawla in the lead.
+Anu is a 2009 Kannada-language Indian thriller film starring Pooja Gandhi in the lead role.
+It was directed by Shivaganapathi and produced by Balu.
+The music was composed by music director Shekar Chandra.
+It is a remake of the 2007 Telugu film Anasuya, which was directed by Ravi Babu, with Bhoomika Chawla in the lead.
 The film was released on 9 January 2009.